apache/sis-site/source/code-patterns.md

 The [axis order issue](faq.html#axisOrder) causes lot of confusion, and developers are sometime tempted to swap their ordinate values in order to comply with some expected axis ordering.
 It should never be necessary, since the Apache SIS referencing engine manages axis order transparently — provided that the Coordinate Reference System (CRS) definition is accurate.
-If a code needs to swap ordinates, this is probably an indication that the CRS has not been properly defined.
-Instead than patching the coordinate values, try to make sure that the _Source CRS_ (associated to the original data) and the _Target CRS_ (the coordinate space where to perform the work) are properly defined, and let the referencing engine performs the conversion from the source to the target CRS.
+If a code needs to swap ordinates, this is probably an indication that the {{% CRS %}} has not been properly defined.
+Instead than patching the coordinate values, try to make sure that the _Source CRS_ (associated to the original data) and the _Target CRS_ (the coordinate space where to perform the work) are properly defined, and let the referencing engine performs the conversion from the source to the target {{% CRS %}}.

 # Coverages    {#coverage}